 In order to capitalize on this human tendency to be risk-averse, it's not sufficient to focus just on communicating the benefits of your product or service.
 You also need to point out what it is that makes you unique and what potential customers would miss out on if they were not to consider your brand.
 You can create a sense of urgency with flash deals and limited edition offers or you can encourage your audience to join a waiting list for a new product release.

-Last but not least, the principle of unity states that the more we identify with others, the more we are influenced by them.
+Last but not least, the principle of unity states that the more we identify with others, the more we're influenced by them.
 Unity refers to the human need to be part of a larger whole: a family, a group of people with shared interests or some sort of other community.
-When we identify ourselves within a certain group, we acquire a sense of belonging, a feeling of “we” rather than “I”.
+When we identify ourselves with a certain group, we acquire a sense of belonging, a feeling of “we” rather than “I”.

 Another way to create a sense of community is by directly involving your audience.
 If you ask them to contribute, perhaps by giving their honest opinion about your product or service, they will feel part of your brand and they will value the recognition and the feeling of being a co-creator.

 The tips we listed above are simple, effortless and cheap but with potentially important results.
-They are also ethical as we can't really manipulate someone into doing something they don't want to do.
+They're also ethical as we can't really manipulate someone into doing something they don't want to do.

 The world may be evolving and technology will continue to take us by storm, but the human factor will remain constant within the eye of that storm.
 We're still human beings talking to other human beings and throughout the years, our behaviors and psychologies have remained mostly unchanged.
 If you commit to understanding your target audience, your business will thrive, regardless of the technological advances.

 We'll gladly help you develop a strategy that turns prospects into profits.